 Q: Can I create my own character sheets, or a character generator as an app or website?

 A: Under our Fan Material Policy you may create your own versions of our character sheets, including web-based character sheets that autofill or calculate numerical values.
 If you wish to monetise this, or produce an app that creates characters, you will require a Commercial License.

 Q: Can I create props and handouts from your scenarios?

 A: Yes, we know game masters love to make their own versions of in-game handouts (especially for Call of Cthulhu) and share them online.
 Under the Fan Materials policy you are welcome to do so—as long as you don’t charge for it.
 If you want to sell your work or charge for access, that’s fine too, but you’ll need a Commercial License first.
 Handouts from Chaosium scenarios bear our copyrighted text, so ensure you properly credit Chaosium.

 Q: Can I create a Call of Cthulhu computer game?

 A: Chaosium currently has an exclusive license agreement for Call of Cthulhu computer games with Focus Home Interactive.
-Consequently, while this agreement is in place, new licenses of any kind for “Call of Cthulhu” computer games (PC, Mac, Xbox, PS, mobiles etc) are not available.
+Consequently, while this agreement is in place, new licenses of any kind for “Call of Cthulhu” computer/video games (PC, Mac, Xbox, PS, mobiles etc) are not available.

 Q: Can I create a RuneQuest computer game?

 A: Chaosium currently has an exclusive license agreement for RuneQuest computer games with Black Shamrock.
-Consequently, while this agreement is in place, new licenses of any kind for “RuneQuest” computer games (PC, Mac, Xbox, PS, mobiles etc) are not available.
+Consequently, while this agreement is in place, new licenses of any kind for “RuneQuest” computer/video games (PC, Mac, Xbox, PS, mobiles etc) are not available.

 Q: I would like a license to produce stuff for an earlier edition of one of your games, e.g. Call of Cthulhu editions 1-6, or one of the previous editions of RuneQuest.